 - The IMS also ensures that NATO decisions and policies on military matters are implemented by the appropriate NATO military bodies.

-- It is headed by a Director General and is comprised of five divisions.
+- It is headed by a Director General and is comprised of several divisions.

 The IMS is headed by a Director General, at the level of a three star general or flag officer, assisted by 12 general/flag officers who head the divisions and administrative support offices within the IMS.
 It is able to move swiftly into a 24/7 crisis mode for a limited period of time without additional personnel.

 Several key positions are located within or attached to the Office of the Director General of the IMS: